What is Database Functional Dependency?

 Relational databases are the most commonly used databases by modern organizations due to their flexibility and power.

 As mentioned, relational databases employ the use of tables to organize the data.
-However, it’s not really the table that makes the relational database so powerful; it’s the ability for rows within the tables to become linked to rows in other tables.
+However, it’s not really the table that makes the so powerful; it’s the ability for rows within the tables to become linked to rows in other tables.
 This is where the relational part of the database comes into play.

 Within tables, each row has a unique “key” that is used as an identifier for that entry and these keys can be referred to by entries within other tables in the database, creating a relationship between the separate entries.
 The use of a key is known as a functional dependency.